 Company Original Compliance Cost Estimates Actual Cost of Compliance Duke Energy One of the reasons that we were pursuing the variance from the Multi-Pollutant Standard with the Illinois Pollution Control Board was in fact that we were able to comply with the MATS rules without that scrubber.
 And it was really these Illinois rules that were imposing the need to construct that scrubber So, we do believe that the capital expenditure plans that we've laid out, will - while as to comply with MATS.
 And it's really a function of a number of things.
 It's a function of the investments that we've already made in our plans overtime.
-We've made significant investments in pollution control equipment We also burned low sulfur coal, which helps with our overall emissions.
+We've made significant investments in pollution control equipmentWe also burned low sulfur coal, which helps with our overall emissions.
 And as a result of compliance with the Multi-Pollutant Standard Illinois we are already using significant amounts of activated carbon for control of mercury.
 So, through the - I'd say the compliance with the Multi-Pollutant Standard, we've actually built into our operations of those things that are needed to comply with the MATS rules. - Q3 2012 Earnings Call, Marty Lyons, Senior Vice President and CFO "At the end of this year we expect to have retired more than 3800 megawatts of this capacity.
 As a combined company we have already invested around \$7 billion in control equipment for our existing coal plants positioning now for compliance with more stringent air emission regulations.
 However we estimate we will spend an additional \$5 billion to \$6 billion over the next decade to comply with pending environmental regulations on air, water and coal ash." - Q4 2012 Earnings Call, Jim Rogers As a group, these non-GHG environmental regulations will require the Duke Energy Registrants to install additional environmental controls and accelerate retirement of some coal-fi red units.
-While the ultimate regulatory requirements for the Duke Energy Registrants currently estimate the cost of new control equipment that may need to be installed to comply with this group of rules could total \$5 billion to \$6 billion, excluding AFUDC, over the ne Duke Energy Registrants are on track to meet the requirements.
+While the ultimate regulatory requirements for the Duke Energy Registrants from the group of EPA regulatory actions will not be known until all the rules have been finalized, for planning purposes, the Duke Energy Registrants currently estimate the cost of ne Duke Energy Registrants are on track to meet the requirements.
 Strategies to achieve compliance include installation of new air emission control equipment, development of monitoring processes, fuel switching and acceleration of retirement for some coal-fired electric-generation units. - 2015 Q2 10-Q p 116 "As of June 30, we now have total ARO obligations of \$4.5 billion, which represents our best estimate to comply with state and federal rules.
 These costs will be spent over the next several decades.
 We will continue to refine this estimated liability as plans are finalized."
 Q2 2015 Earnings call, Steve Young, EVP, CFO "Duke Energy is currently reviewing today's ruling by the Supreme Court at this time, there will be no immediate effect on Duke Energy's MATS compliance program.
 All Duke Energy power plants will continue existing compliance activities." - June 29, 2015 Spokesman Chad Eaton, via email for an article in Platts